uwcirg/truenth-portal/README.md

 ## DATABASE

 The value of `SQLALCHEMY_DATABASE_URI` defines which database engine and database to use.
-In general, sqlite is used for small testing instances, and PostgreSQL is used otherwise.
+At this time, only PostgreSQL is supported.

 ### Migrations